I know why people search “Why I Left eXp Realty” so often.

 Many folks working in the real estate industry don’t make enough money.

-Every year, agents give up the profession (the majority of new agents quit in the first five years).
+Every year, agents give up the profession (most new agents quit in the first five years).

 All brokerages are affected to the same degree by this problem.

-While most real estate companies provide their agents with training, not all of them are successful.
+While most real estate companies train their agents, not all are successful.

 Each agent has to realize they are, in fact, a business owner.

-So, every day should involve some sort of company planning, forecasting, budgeting, and effectively executing plans.
+So, every day should involve company planning, forecasting, budgeting, and effectively executing plans.

 At that point, quitting eXp might be their only choice.